metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 ## Chiefs @ 49ers

 Nick Bosa making the same careless offsides error two downs in a row.
 May be a sign of this team's lack of commitment to details.
 DeMeco Ryan is supposed to be one of the best defensive minds in this league too.

+It's long overdue, but Brandon Aiyuk is making a case for himself here as a reliable vector on offense.

+I wonder if Kansas can sustain a pass rush if Chris Jones is ever sidelined.